jrehor/kcc/README.md

 ---------------------

 **k is different**.
 At first, you will be questioning its design, and it will respond by questioning things that you consider common sense, but soon enough it will become a constructive conversation, and here is how.
 The first thing newcomers frown upon is why the assignment operator is `:` instead of `=`.
-But give it the benefit of the doubt by trying a simple thought experiment.
+But before you close the tab, try a simple thought experiment.
 Consider the following code:

 ```java
 x = x + 1